Skip to main content

 GH and IGF-1 have distinct and sometimes opposing effects on glucose metabolism.
 GH has a direct, transient anti-insulin effect; it can acutely decrease glucose uptake in peripheral tissues.
 IGF-1, conversely, has an insulin-like structure and can bind to the insulin receptor, promoting glucose uptake.

-The net effect on is therefore a complex interplay between the direct actions of GH, the subsequent rise in IGF-1, and the feedback mechanisms that regulate the entire axis.
+The net effect on insulin sensitivity is therefore a complex interplay between the direct actions of GH, the subsequent rise in IGF-1, and the feedback mechanisms that regulate the entire axis.
 The frequency and duration of the GH signal profoundly influence this delicate balance.

 Pulsatile versus Sustained GH Exposure ∞ A Tale of Two Signals